-I am selling my apartment.
-I had a double glazing fitted in April 2007, but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s mortgage company, Lloyds are being a right pain.
-The Llandaff North solicitor who is on the Lloyds conveyancing panel is recommending indemnity insurance as a solution but Lloyds are requiring a building regulation certificate.
-Why do Lloyds have a conveyancing panel if they don't accept advice from them?
+I am due to exchange contracts on my flat.
+I had a double glazing fitted in February 2006, but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's mortgage company, Nottingham are being difficult.
+The Llandaff North solicitor who is on the Nottingham conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Nottingham are insisting on a building regulation certificate.
+Why do Nottingham have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Lloyds have referred the matter to their valuer.
-The reason why Lloyds may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Nottingham have referred the matter to their valuer.
+The reason why Nottingham may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 I acquired my home on 1 June and the transaction details is yet to be registered.
 Any reason for this?
 My conveyancing solicitor in Llandaff North said it will be formalised in less than a month.
 Are titles in Llandaff North uniquely lengthy to register?